Why Standing Desks Aren’t the Cure and What Actually Works

 Explanation for Opposing Findings

-Authors of the study noted that earlier investigations have found increasing standing time may improve metabolic markers of cardiovascular disease, such as total cholesterol and triglycerides.
-In contrast, very little research has examined the increasing effects of sitting and standing on clinical outcomes, such as cardiovascular disease, hospitalizations, and deaths.
+Authors of the study noted that earlier investigations found that increasing standing time may improve metabolic markers of cardiovascular disease, such as total cholesterol and triglycerides.
+In contrast, very little research has examined the effects of sitting and standing on clinical outcomes, such as cardiovascular disease, hospitalizations, and deaths.

-The majority of prospective studies on the topic also use self-reported data, which can lead to imprecise results.
-Earlier studies have not differentiated orthostatic circulatory disease from other types of cardiovascular disease, such as heart attack and stroke.
-Moreover, prior studies measuring ambulatory activities using wearable devices have not differentiated between sitting and standing.
+The majority of studies on the topic also used self-reported data, which can lead to imprecise results.
+Earlier studies did not differentiate orthostatic circulatory disease from other types of cardiovascular disease, such as heart attack and stroke.
+Moreover, prior studies measuring ambulatory activities with wearable devices did not differentiate between sitting and standing.
 Despite these limitations in research, public health experts have recommended standing to decrease sitting time in work environments.

 New Findings

-The risk of orthostatic circulatory disease rose 11 percent with each 30-minute increase beyond 2 hours of standing.
+The risk of orthostatic circulatory disease rose 11 percent with each 30-minute increase beyond two hours of standing.

 For major cardiovascular disease, when sitting exceeded 12 hours per day, risk was higher.
 Importantly, standing did not mitigate this risk—a novel finding.